ainfosec/FISSURE/Help/Markdown/SoftwareAndConflicts.md

   - UBX daughterboards require specific UHD versions
   - Don't name the TSI component "tsi.py", it messes with importing gr-TSI blocks
   - ZMQ header adds something similar to 0x0007020004 to TCP data in PUB sink (flags/payload_length/command_length/command).
 A `sub_listener.setsockopt_string(zmq.SUBSCRIBE,u'')` would need to drop the three bytes for the command length and command.
   - The default variable values for flow graphs with GUIs cannot be changed with `loadedmod = __import__(flow_graph_filename)`.
-This means serial or IP address variables will not work for inspection flow graphs.
+This means serial or IP address variables must be accessed with parameter blocks and flow graphs called by the python command (mostly for inspection flow graphs).